Access points

-The national park has two gateways: Hønseby on the north side and Altneset on the south side.
-You can reach here by public transport and also stay overnight.
-There is also a quay in Store Bekkarfjord that can be reached by private boat.
+The national park has two access points: Hønseby on the north side and Altneset on the south side of Seiland.
+You can reach these places by public transportation, and they offer accommodation options.
+Additionally, there is some facilitation in Store Bekkarfjord.
+Here, a quay is available during summer, accessible by private boat transfer.

 Altneset.
 Photo: Ingunn Ims Vistnes